Last Stop (video game): Gameplay

 Last Stop is a third-person game, where players control one of three main characters, by deciding what they should say and performing a variety of minigame interactions.

 Plot

+Introduction

 In 1980s London, teenage friends Peter Hale and Samantha steal a bobby's helmet from an officer and escape into the tunnels of the London Underground.
 Taking a service tunnel, they are surprised to find an oddly well-dressed man mysteriously awaiting their arrival.
 After introducing himself as Frank, he opens a nearby door onto a green portal, offering the two teenagers the opportunity to "step inside"; further warning that "time is running out".
 Samantha accepts while Peter hesitates.
 A disappointed Frank says his goodbyes and enters the portal, the door shutting behind him.
 The pursuing bobbies arrive seconds later, opening the door to find nothing but a wall; the portal, along with Samantha and Frank, gone without a trace.

-The game then jumps to 2020s London, covering three stories:
+The game then jumps to 2020s London, covering three stories which can be experienced in an order of the player's choosing, before converging in a combined final chapter.